Table of contents

 video

-While performing this technique you can also use your leg to lift even and turn the opponent like in this clip.
+While performing Ura Nage you can potentially use your leg to lift and even turn Uke as in this or this clip.

 Ne Waza